Jannick Buyla

-Jannick Buyla Sam (born 6 October 1998) is a professional footballer who plays as a midfielder for Segunda Federación club Numancia.
+Jannick Buyla Sam (born 6 October 1998) is a professional footballer who plays as a midfielder for Portuguese Liga 3 club Lusitano de Évora.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Nicknamed Nick in Spain, Buyla is a former member of the Equatorial Guinea national under-20 team.

 Club career

 Born in Zaragoza, Aragón to Equatoguinean Bubi parents, Buyla represented UD Amistad, CD Oliver and Real Zaragoza as a youth.
 On 2 August 2017, after finishing his formation, he was loaned to Segunda División B side CD Tudelano for one year.

 Buyla made his senior debut on 24 September 2017, in a 0–0 home draw against CD Lealtad.
 He returned to Zaragoza on 24 January 2018, being assigned to the B-team, and finished the campaign by suffering relegation.

 On 11 May 2019, Buyla made his first team debut by coming on as a late substitute for James Igbekeme in a 3–0 Segunda División away success over Extremadura UD.
 Roughly one year later, he renewed his contract until 2024 and was definitely promoted to the first team for the 2020–21 season.

 On 28 January 2021, after featuring rarely, Buyla was loaned to third division side UCAM Murcia CF for the remainder of the campaign.
 On 5 July, he moved to Primera División RFEF side Gimnàstic de Tarragona, also on loan.

 On 1 September 2022, Zaragoza terminated Buyla's contract.

 On 5 January 2023, Buyla joined Primera Federación club CD Badajoz.

 Following Badajoz's relegation to the Segunda Federación the previous season, Buyla stayed in the Primera Federación, signing for SD Logroñés on 1 November 2023.
 He was released on 29 January 2024 following accusations of attempted match fixing with his former club Badajoz last season.

 In August 2025, Buyla joined Segunda Federación club Numancia.